yuwie10/nih-awards/README.md

 ## Regression analysis of grant data

-We will use the following features:
+We will now predict funding amount using regression analysis and will use the following features:
 * **Distance:** Due to dimensionality concerns we will not directly use our tf-idf matrix to perform regression analysis.
 Instead, we will use the distance of each grant from the center of the 20 clusters identified by K-Means.
 * **Application type:** The [type](https://github.com/yuwie10/nih-awards/blob/master/column-info/app_types.csv) of grant application (new, renewal, etc.)
 * **Funding year**